- Reading Time = 5 1/2 minutes

 The fact is, now is the best time in history to live a fulfilling and productive life in the country.
 That’s what I’ve found over the last 30+ years of living at the end of a little dead end cart track called Bailey Line Road.
 But what, exactly, do I mean by “modern homesteading”?
 My quick definition is this:

-“Modern homesteading is a rural-based lifestyle involving a high level of hands-on self-reliance, plus the ability to earn a living without leaving the property.”
+“Modern homesteading is a rural-based lifestyle involving a high level of hands-on self-reliance, ideal with the ability to earn a living without leaving the property.”

 Technologies exist that empower the individual to succeed in this venture like never before.
 Cities are becoming less livable, rural areas have room for more hard-working residents, and the opportunity to make the economics of homesteading succeed have never been rosier thanks to the internet.
 So why is it so easy to find people who’ve tried homesteading and given up?
 It usually comes down to various failures of philosophy, as I’ll show you now.